RvSpectML/RvSpectML.jl/README.md

   - read a line list or cross-correlation function (CCF) mask file based on ESPRESSO or VALD,
 - Call [EchelleCCFs.jl](https://github.com/RvSpectML/EchelleCCFs.jl):
   - compute cross-correlation function (CCF) of spectra relative to multiple CCF mask shapes efficiently,
-  - measure RVs based on either the CCF or a direct Taylor expansion of the flux,
+  - measure RVs based on either the CCF
 - interpolate spectra to a new set of wavelengths using linear, sinc, or Gaussian process regression algorithms,
 - combine many files into a template spectra, interpolating them to a common wavelength grid and applying Doppler shift by estimated RV,
+- measure RVs based on a Taylor expansion of the flux,
 - perform Doppler-constrained PCA analysis.
 - Call [RvSpectMLPlots.jl](https://github.com/RvSpectML/RvSpectMLPlots.jl) to:
    - make some common plots